zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-14.md

 Mark also says that Gina should just “give a shout- out to the people who have helped.”
 That’s another informal expression you wil l sometimes hear younger people use.
 A “shout- out” means I’m saying “hello”  to.
 A “shout (shout) – out (out)” is an informal expression, to be sure.
 “To g ive a shout out” is the expression, actually.

 Mark says that then Gina should jump off the stage and walk through the audience “to high-five everybody.”
-“To high (high) – five (five)” someone is to put your hand up as they put their hand up, their arm i n the air, and you hit each other’s hand.
-You hit their hand, or his hand or he r hand, as a way of showing excitement or as a way, in this case, of thanking t he people.
+“To high (high) – five (five)” someone is to put your hand up as they put their hand up, their arm in the air, and you hit each other’s hand.
+You hit their hand, or his hand or he r hand, as a way of showing excitement or as a way, in this case, of thanking the people.
 Mark is suggesting a very unusual, informal way of thanking people.

 Gina says, “I’ll remember that,” meaning I will thi nk of your advice, “the next time I speak to a group of 10-year-olds!”
 Gina is sort of making a joke here.
 She’s saying that what Mark is suggesting is more appropr iate for giving a speech to a